-First Commonwealth Financial Corporation (NYSE:FCF) is about to trade ex-dividend in the next 3 days.
-If you purchase the stock on or after the 6th of February, you won't be eligible to receive this dividend, when it is paid on the 21st of February.
+It looks like First Commonwealth Financial Corporation (NYSE:FCF) is about to go ex-dividend in the next 4 days.
+You can purchase shares before the 6th of August in order to receive the dividend, which the company will pay on the 21st of August.

 When a company paid out less in dividends than it earned in profit, this generally suggests its dividend is affordable.
 The lower the % of its profit that it pays out, the greater the margin of safety for the dividend if the business enters a downturn.